White House national security adviser met with top Chinese official in highest US-China engagement since spy balloon incident - Local News 8

 By Jennifer Hansler and Sam Fossum, CNN

-National security adviser Jake Sullivan met with top Chinese official Wang Yi in Vienna earlier this week for “candid” and “constructive” talks, the White House announced Thursday.
+National security adviser Jake Sullivan met with top Chinese official Wang Yi in Vienna for “candid” and “constructive” talks, the White House announced Thursday.

-The previously undisclosed meeting is the highest-level engagement between US and Chinese officials since the spy balloon incident earlier this year, which caused Secretary of State Antony Blinken to postpone a planned trip to Beijing.
+The previously undisclosed meeting is among the highest-level engagements between US and Chinese officials since the spy balloon incident earlier this year, which caused Secretary of State Antony Blinken to postpone a planned trip to Beijing, and it comes amid what has been an incredibly tumultuous year in relations between the two nations.

-“This meeting was part of ongoing efforts to maintain open lines of communication and responsibly manage competition,” a White House readout of the meeting said.
+“This meeting was part of ongoing efforts to maintain open lines of communication and responsibly manage competition,” a White House readout of Wednesday and Thursday’s meeting said.

+“The two sides had candid, substantive, and constructive discussions on key issues in the U.S.-China bilateral relationship, global and regional security issues, Russia’s war against Ukraine, and cross-Strait issues, among other topics,” the readout said.

+“The two sides agreed to maintain this important strategic channel of communication to advance these objectives, building on the engagement between President Biden and President Xi in Bali, Indonesia, in November 2022,” it said.

 The-CNN-Wire